Woman accuses U.S. Senator Al Franken of unwanted groping, kiss

 “I’m telling my story because there may be others,” she said.

-Reporting by Doina Chiacu, Makini Brice, Richard Cowan, Patricia Zengerle, Susan Cornwell, Jeff Mason, Ben Klayman; Editing by Alden Bentley and Cynthia Osterman
+Reporting by Doina Chiacu, Makini Brice, Richard Cowan, Patricia Zengerle, Susan Cornwell, Jeff Mason, Alex Dobuzinskis and Ben Klayman; Editing by Alden Bentley and Cynthia Osterman